TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw_switch.md

 ### Cut-thru Switching

-- Cut Through feature allows forwarding packet from one external port to another without being stored in Port FIFOs thus reducing overall latency for packet forwarding.
+- Cut-through feature allows forwarding packets from one external port to another without being stored in Port FIFOs, thus reducing overall latency for packet forwarding.

 #### Limitations:

-- Cut Through forwarding is only supported between external ports and no support for Cut Through to host port currently.
+- Cut-through forwarding is only supported between external ports and there is currently no support for Cut-Through to host port.
 - Cut-Thru is not supported with 10/100 half-duplex.
 - Cut-Thru is not supported with any form of flow control.
-- If Intersperced Express Traffic (IET) is enabled, then Cut Through can only be enabled on an express priority queue and not on preemptible queues.
+- If Intersperced Express Traffic (IET) is enabled, then Cut-through can only be enabled on an express priority queue and not on preemptible queues.

 #### Steps to enable Cut-thru switching:

 - Set cutThruEnable Control register.
-- Set rxPriCutThruEn(RX priority queue) and txPriCutThruEn(TX priority queue) which represents the priorties queues for which cut through feature needs to be enabled.
+- Set rxPriCutThruEn(RX priority queue) and txPriCutThruEn(TX priority queue) which represents the priorty queues for which cut-through feature needs to be enabled.
 - Set portSpeedAutoEn for automatic detection of speed.
-- Set CPSW frequency in Mhz which is used in auto speed detection for cut-thru operations
+- Set CPSW frequency in Mhz, which is used in auto speed detection for cut-thru operations.

 \endcond